 Leadership Overview

-KidsPeace has 4 executives leading key functions including strategy, finance, medical operations, and foundation development.
+KidsPeace has 4 executives leading key functions including strategy, finance, fundraising, and medical operations.

 Dedicated to fostering resilience and healing, KidsPeace provides essential mental health treatment programs, crisis intervention, and public education for children and families, impacting communities across multiple states.